sean7512/RestEssentials/README.md

 ```

 ### Other Notes
-If the web service you're calling doesn't return any JSON (or you don't need to capture it), then use the `VoidResponseHandler`.
-If you want to return a different data type than JSON, NSData, and UIImage; create a new implementation of `ResponseHandler` and use that.
+If the web service you're calling doesn't return any JSON (or you don't need to capture it), then use the `VoidDeserializer`.
+If you want to return a different data type than JSON, Data, or UIImage; create a new implementation of `Deserializer` and use that.

 The callbacks are **NOT** on the main thread, JSON parsing should happen in the callback and then passed back to the main thread as needed (after parsing).

-There is an alternative static function to instantiate a `RestController` object: `createFromURL:NSURL` This variation does not return an `Optional` like the `String` version.
+There is an alternative static function to instantiate a `RestController` object: `make:URL` This variation does not return an `Optional` like the `String` version.
 This is useful for easily constructing your URL with query parameters (typically for a `GET` request).

 All of the operations can take an optional `RestOptions` object, which allow you to configure the expected HTTP status code, optional HTTP headers to include in the request, and the timeout on the request in seconds.

 All of the operations can also take a relative path to be used.
-If your `RestController` object is for *http://foo.com* you can pass in *some/relative/path* as the first argument, then the request will go to *http://foo.com/some/relative/path*.
+If your `RestController` object is for *http://foo.com* you can pass in *some/relative/path*, then the request will go to *http://foo.com/some/relative/path*.
 This enables you to use a single `RestController` object for all REST calls to the same host.
 This **IS** the preferred behavior isntead of creating a new `RestController` for every call.

 You can optionally allow the framework to accept a self-signed SSL certificate from the host using the *acceptSelfSignedCertificate* property on the `RestController` instance.
 If being used on iOS 9.0+, you must properly configure App Transport Security.